davisonio/craig-server_game/README.md

 [Download](https://github.com/CraigyDavi/Craig-Server_game/archive/master.zip) & unzip the game, then move the the folder into your minetest/games folder.

 - **Unless you know what you're doing, remove the legacy, welcome & email mod.**
-- The scripts require modififications if your files are located in different places to mine.
+- The scripts require modifications if your files are located in different places to mine.

 ## List of mods